opentelekomcloud/python-otcextensions/doc/source/sdk/getting_started.rst

 In order to work with an OpenStack cloud you first need to create a :class:`~openstack.connection.Connection` using your credentials.
-A :class:`~openstack.connection.Connection` can be created in three ways, using the class itself, :ref:`config-clouds-yaml`, or :ref:`config-environment-variables`.
-It is recommended use :ref:`config-clouds-yaml` as the same config can be used across tools and languages.
+A :class:`~openstack.connection.Connection` can be created in three ways, using the class itself, config-clouds-yaml (LABEL), or config-environment-variables (LABEL).
+It is recommended use config-clouds-yaml (LABEL) as the same config can be used across tools and languages.
 Examples are the OpenStack Client, the Gophercloud library for golang, and Terraform that is based on that library.
 Please be also aware that environment variables carrying